yizeyi18/ScalES/doc/refactor2020.rst

 - [x] `SCF::IterateDensity` should be reused in `SCF::IterateWavefun`

+- [x] Rename the project to Scalable Electronic Structure (ScalES, pronounced as "scales").
+Change namespace etc

 - [ ] In Hamiltonian, add a pointer `ptablePtr_` for access to the
   information in the periodic table.
 Remove the pointer from the `SCF`